 The amplification of company certifications (ISO 9001, BCorp, ...) promised to acquire a competitive advantage, they are now a prerequisite!
 Certifications also have a growing benefit on the employer brand and the attractiveness of the company.
 Their lifespan is limited, a tool for assessing internal skills can also manage the validity of certifications.

-The quality of HR data and its completeness are the pillars of your talent management success.
-Neobrain offers numerous tools for diagnosing, checking consistency and making data reliable, so that you can get the most out of your talent management platform.
+The quality and completeness of HR data are the cornerstones of your success.
+Neobrain offers a wide range of tools for diagnosing, checking consistency and making data more reliable, so you can get the most out of your skills management platform.

 How to value and develop skills ?

-At Neobrain, we focus on "motivations" to enhance the significant assets of employees.
-This philosophy, which aims to highlight an aptitude according to the employee's level of appetence, provides several benefits:
+At Neobrain, we focus on the "motivational " dimension, in order to capitalize on employees' significant assets and build meaningful career paths.
+This philosophy, which aims to highlight an aptitude according to the employee's level of appetence, has several benefits:

 Recognizing distinctive qualities by means of an ergonomic sirh is part of the challenge of building employee loyalty.
 Multi-source feedback, or 360°, gives new importance to the management of skills and their value in a company, since they become collective assets.